Noob-Dev-Official/docker-commands/README.md

 starts a docker container and connects to learning network (which must be created before connecting to it)

+## `docker run -ti -v <your_directory_you_want_to_share:/<directory_name_in_ubunut> ubuntu bash`

+creates a volume which will contain the data of the directory you specify

+## `docker run -ti --name hello -v /shared-data ubuntu bash`

+creates a container with volume "shared-data" with name "hello"

+## `docker run -ti --volumes-from hello ubuntu bash`

+creates a container which connects to the volume created by "hello" container

 ## `docker attach <docker_container_name>`

 this connects to the docker container running in background